 When to use Parchment Paper?

 The major usage of parchment paper is to line or cover the insides of any given cooking utensil before you start cooking in it.
 This simply offers a non-stick surface to the user so that you can take out your food items easily later on.
+A parchment paper lining is rather common while baking pizzas in ovens.
+Since these can withstand temperatures of up to 450°F, you may use parchment paper on a pizza stone while baking a pizza.
+This might give you an added advantage of not having to clean soiled pizza stones every time you whip out a fresh batch of pizzas from your oven.
 While you can grease your utensils to get the same effect, that might affect the taste and even increase the oil content of your dish.

 Is Parchment Paper the same as Butcher Paper?